Jenkins's trans-Allegheny raid: Ohio

 Jenkins left Spencer on the morning of September 3, and arrived at Ripley in the evening.
 The town is only 12 mi from the Ohio River.
 He found no resistance from the town.
-A Union army paymaster was captured along with $5,525.
+A Union Army paymaster was captured along with $5,525.
 Further west, news of the surrender at Spencer arrived at the town of Ravenswood, which is located on the Virginia side of the Ohio River.
-Lieutenant Colonel Daniel E. Frost of the 11th Loyal Virginia Infantry (and brother-in-law of Rathbone) was in charge of the Union army post at Ravenswood.
+Lieutenant Colonel Daniel E. Frost of the 11th Loyal Virginia Infantry (and brother-in-law of Rathbone) was in charge of the Union Army post at Ravenswood.
 His scouts were at Ravenswood when Jenkins entered Ripley.
 The town evacuated people and military supplies.

 Jenkins arrived at Ravenswood around 11:00 am on September 4.
 As he approached, about 250 defenders fled the town and crossed the Ohio River.
-Jenkins' men rested in town and took supplies from local stores.
+Jenkins's men rested in town and took supplies from local stores.
 Occasionally, they were shot at by locals on the Ohio side of the river.
 Just before sunset, Jenkins brought a portion of his command over the Ohio River into Ohio.
 This was the first Confederate invasion of Ohio, and the crossing was made at Sand Creek Riffle.
 Jenkins left a portion of his men in Virginia with instructions to meet on the Virginia side at Point Pleasant near the mouth of the Kanawha River.
 Colonel James Corns of the 8th Virginia Cavalry Regiment commanded this group.
 In Ohio, Jenkins took possession of the town of Racine.
-He warned the locals that if his men were harmed, he would burn the town.
-He also stated that his purpose in Ohio was to obtain horses and supplies.
+He warned the locals he would burn the town if his soldiers were harmed.
+He also stated his purpose in Ohio was to obtain horses and supplies.
 Although he did not burn the town, he caused panic in Ohio and nearby states.
 After midnight, he crossed back into Virginia at Wolf's Bar near Racine.